- Continuing Education Units (CEU's)

 - Waiver Credits

 - Certificate Completion

 - Emergency Information

 - Student Tax Form Information

 Registration: Course registration is available via the Self-Service portal.
 Students who have taken a course at the BAC may already have an active account and should contact the IT help desk to retrieve their user name and/or password.
-If a discount is to be applied, registration must be done via phone by calling 617.585.0135.
+If a discount is to be applied, students should contact the Registrar's office at 617.585.0135.

 - Audit to Credit changes are accepted within the first two course meetings, provided the instructor can provide a grade for all course work.
 In changing from audit to credit, students will be required to pay the tuition difference.

 - Credit to Audit changes are not accepted after the first course meeting.